Skip to main content

 6. File Certificate of Publication: Submit both affidavits with Form DOS-1708-f-L to the Department of State with a $50 fee

 For a detailed walkthrough, see our complete guide to the NY LLC publication requirement.
+For a comparison of handling it yourself versus using a service, see our DIY vs. Service guide.

 Step 5: Create an Operating Agreement